 - a.
-A matter personal to a member of staff that is being considered by a meeting of council and/or the Finance & HR Committee is subject to standing order 11 above. - b.
-Subject to the council's policy regarding absences from work, the council's most senior member of staff shall notify the chairman of council or, if he is not available, the vice-chairman of the council of absence occasioned by illness or other reason and that person shall report such absence to the Finance & HR Committee at its next meeting. - c.
-The chairman of the council or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of Clerk.
-The reviews and appraisal shall be reported in writing and is subject to
+A matter personal to a member of staff that is being considered by a meeting of Council and/or the Finance & HR Committee is subject to standing order 11 above. - b.
+Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chair of Council or, if he is not available, the Vice-Chair of the Council of absence occasioned by illness or other reason and that person shall report such absence to the Finance & HR Committee at its next meeting. - c.
+The Chair of the Council or in their absence, the Vice-Chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of Clerk.
+The reviews and appraisal shall be reported in writing and is subject to approval by resolution by the Finance & HR Committee.

-- approval by resolution by the Finance & HR Committee. - d.
-Subject to the council's policy regarding the handling of grievance matters, the council's most senior employee (or other employees) shall contact the chairman of the Finance & HR Committee or in his absence, the vice-chairman of the Finance & HR Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Finance & HR Committee. - e.
-Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by a member of staff relates to the chairman or vice-chairman of the Finance & HR Committee, this shall be communicated to another member of the Finance & HR Committee, which shall be reported back and progressed by resolution of the Finance & HR Committee. - f.
+- d.
+Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior employee (or other employees) shall contact the Chair of the Finance & HR Committee or in their absence, the Vice-Chair of the Finance & HR Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Finance & HR Committee. - e.
+Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by a member of staff relates to the Chair or Vice-Chair of the Finance & HR Committee, this shall be communicated to another member of the Finance & HR Committee, which shall be reported back and progressed by resolution of the Finance & HR Committee. - f.
 Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - g.
-The council shall keep all written records relating to employees secure.
+The Council shall keep all written records relating to employees secure.
 All paper records shall be secured, and locked and electronic records shall be password protected and encrypted. - h.
 Only persons with line management responsibilities shall have access to staff records referred to in standing orders 19(f) and (g) above if so justified. - i.
-Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19(f) and (g) above shall be provided only to (post holder) and/or the Chairman of the Council.
+Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19(f) and (g) above shall be provided only to (post holder) and/or the Chair of the Council.